How to choose a pillow that's perfect for you

 For many people, choosing the right pillow is one of the most important decisions they’ll make for their everyday health and well-being.
 The value we place on high-quality sleep is ever-increasing, in part thanks to study after study that confirms its advantages and benefits.
 Like people, pillows are incredibly varied and diverse from one to another but there are steps you can follow to ensure you pick one that’s perfect for you.

 Back sleepers should ideally look for thinner pillows that won’t push their head and neck too far forward.
-Pillows that are too thick for back sleepers may force their head into an uncomfortable position leading to neck pain.
-For this reason, firmer pillows are also not ideal for those who sleep on their backs with something softer preferred.
+Pillows that are too thick for back sleepers may force their heads into an uncomfortable position, leading to neck pain.
+For this reason, firmer pillows are also not ideal for those who sleep on their backs, with something softer preferred.

 Stomach sleepers should look for a pillow that’s very thin but supportive.
 The main issue for those who sleep in this position is that they often end up extending their neck too far.
 A flatter, softer pillow will make sure your head isn’t pushed too far up or down, which can cause neck and back pain.
 Pillows filled with very soft and flexible substances are good for stomach sleepers.